-12 Similarly, Barro (1990) shows that lagged returns dominate changes in average Q (measured as the market value of assets divided by the replacement cost of assets) when both are included in investment models.
+11 Similarly, Barro (1990) shows that lagged returns dominate changes in average Q (measured as the market value of assets divided by the replacement cost of assets) when both are included in investment models.

-13 Industry returns are used to capture changes in these discount rates.
-However, our primary results with respect to TLR are robust to the use of lagged firm-specific returns as our proxy for changes in marginal Q.
+12 Industry returns are used to capture changes in these discount rates.
+However, our primary results with respect to TLR are robust to the use of lagged firm-specific returns as our proxy for changes in q.